Practical Leverage-Based Sampling for Low-Rank Tensor Decomposition: Numerical results

-\Cref{tab:amazon-time,tab:reddit-time} display statistics for the 10 runs for Amazon and Reddit, respectively.
-For Amazon, the maximum mean run time is 47 minutes for the random and hybrid methods versus almost 8 hours for the standard method, yielding over a 10 times speedup.
-For Reddit, we have 6 hours for random and 8 hours for hybrid methods versus 4 days for the standard method, yield over a 12 times speedup.
-Each method varies in the number of iterations required to terminate, so we also report the average epoch time to facilitate comparison between the random and hybrid methods.
-We see that the epochs are always faster for the random method.
-The best fits are essentially equivalent across all methods.

-\Cref{fig:amazon-runs,fig:reddit-runs} shows the estimated fit versus time for the hybrid method, and the true fit versus time for standard method.
+The Reddit runs in \Cref{tab:reddit-time} displays statistics for ten runs each of \cpals (standard) and the randomized methods \cprandlev (random and hybrid) with $s = 2^{17}$ samples.
+For Reddit, we have 6 hours for random and 8 hours for hybrid methods versus 4 days for the standard method, yielding more than a 12X speedup.
+As with Amazon, we also report the average epoch time to facilitate comparison between the random and hybrid methods and again see that the epochs are always faster for the random method.
+The best fits are essentially equivalent across all methods. \Cref{fig:reddit-runs} shows the estimated fit versus time for the hybrid method, and the true fit versus time for standard method.
 We omit the random method because the plots look nearly identical to the hybrid method.
-The estimated fit curves in this figure were bias-corrected by the difference between the final true fit and final estimated fit.
-The dotted lines correspond to individual runs and the solid lines to the median fit or estimated fit calculated across all runs.
-Each dot corresponds to an epoch for the hybrid runs and an iteration for the standard run.